geng-haoran/Simulately/docs/8_contribute.md

 If you have expertise to share or find something wrong on the website, please don't hesitate to contribute!
 Currently, we are looking for contributions that enrich information and snippets concerning:

-- Gazebo, CoppeliaSim.
+- Gazebo, CoppeliaSim
 - Soft body and fluid simulators
 - Differentiable simulators
-- Handy toolkits.
+- Handy toolkits
-- Related work.
+- Related work

 # Contribute to This Website